idakrech/Travel-Snap/README.md

 ## TravelSnap App

 TravelSnap is a mobile application developed using React Native with Expo, integrated with Firebase for backend services.
-The app provides users with a platform to explore and share travel experiences through photos, comments, and interactions.
+The app provides users with a platform to explore and share travel experiences through photos and comments.

 ### Key Features: